 Interviewing is a method of data collection where the researcher collects information from the targeted respondent through forms of face to face conversations and probing of the respondent's responses to gain detailed explanations to the study phenomenon (Amin, 2005).
-In this method the researcher will interview all the M&E unit staff who are at the core of project evaluation in UNRA.
-These will be interviewed face to face to obtain in depth qualitative data on project evaluation, organizational culture and organizational learning in UNRA.
+In this method the researcher interviewed two (2) M&E unit staff who are at the core of project evaluation in UNRA.
+These were interviewed face to face to obtain in depth qualitative data on project evaluation, organizational culture and organizational learning in UNRA.